ratrocket/backupcrash/README.md

 Run: `./backupcrash` (creates database files in project root)

-Clean up database files "manually": `make clean`
+Clean up database files "manually" if you need to with `make clean`

 To exercise the "way #2" backup method (see next section for what this even means...), edit the file and comment out the 4 lines that comprise